 Do I Need a REAL ID to Travel?

 It depends.
 For instance, you wouldn’t need to replace your driver’s license with a REAL ID to go on a road trip throughout the United States.
 However, you’d need it for a domestic flight.
-Presenting another valid form of ID (such as a passport) can also enable you to fly domestically.
-You would need a valid passport to board any international commercial flight.
+Presenting another valid form of ID (such as a passport or passport card) can also enable you to fly domestically.
+You would need a valid passport (book) to board any international commercial flight.

 Not following REAL ID travel requirements by May 7, 2025, could mean facing significant delays and potentially being barred from accessing nuclear plants, federal buildings, and commercial flights.